ironsummit72/socialmedia/README.md

  - Enhance your content discovery experience with a more personalized and relevant feed.

 ## Note
-This Social Media is a hobby project created for learning purposes.
+This Social Media express app is a hobby project created for learning purposes.
 The primary goal of this project is to provide a practical hands-on experience for developers to explore and enhance their skills in web development, particularly in building social media applications.
 Please keep in mind that this platform is not intended for production use and may have limitations in terms of scalability, security, and robustness.
 It is encouraged to use this project as a playground for experimentation, learning, and collaboration within the developer community.
 Happy coding!